 On any given weekend from the beginning of March to the day before Christmas, shoppers can wend their way through the rows of tents of this large outdoor market featuring local makers, artisans, and chefs.
 A full sensory experience, the sights, and sounds will have shoppers and on-lookers tapping their heels to bluegrass pickers and jazz trios with weekly sets of local musicians performing for market-goers and passersby in Tom McCall Waterfront Park.

 Even before Portland was known for its food carts, the Saturday Market had vendors serving up hot food.
 If you’ve worked up an appetite, sample the Northeast African cuisine of Horn of Africa, which has been a Portland Saturday Market staple since 1994.
 Taste of Poland has been serving up vegetarian pierogi, Polish kielbasa topped with grilled onions and tomatoes, and chicken cutlet sandwiches with cucumber salads since 1995.
 With gluten-free and vegan options, Angelina’s Greek Gyros serves up tasty wraps on freshly made pita.
-And for dessert, don’t forget to save room for vegan elephant ears and funnel cakes at PDX Original Elephant Ears, filling the market air with the scent of cinnamon-sugar since 1975.
+And for dessert, don’t forget to save room for vegan elephant ears and funnel cakes at PDX Original Elephant Ears, filling the market air with the scent of cinnamon sugar since 1975.

 With such a variety of goods handcrafted by more than 250 vendors, the Saturday Market is naturally a great place to score gifts and souvenirs any time of the year, especially holiday shopping.
 Here are some top finds: